Simon-dl/Full_Math_CS_Guide/README.md

    The study of randomness and probability is useful for everything in life since we live in an uncertain world.

-   I recommend doing the MITx courses if they overlap with your timeline, use the book otherwise, don't try to the do both online courses at once.
+   I recommend doing the MITx courses if they overlap with your timeline, use the book otherwise but then **go back to the MITx courses when they are available**, they cover much more material that is vital.

    Book: